linkerd/website/linkerd.io/content/blog/announcing-the-linkerd-ambassador-program.md

 ---
+author: 'catherine'
 title: Announcing the Linkerd Ambassador program
-subtitle:
-author: 'catherine'
+description: 'Linkerd Ambassadors are community members who have demonstrated passion, engagement, and a commitment to sharing their Linkerd experience.'
+date: 2021-08-05T00:00:00Z
+thumbnail: "/uploads/ambassadors-featured.png"
 tags:
   - Community
-items:
-description: 'Linkerd Ambassadors are community members who have demonstrated passion, engagement, and a commitment to sharing their Linkerd experience.'
 keywords: []
 ---
 Hot on the heels of Linkerd's CNCF graduation, we are very excited to announce